JulianFP/project-W/doc/installation.rst

 NVIDIA GPU
 ''''''''''

-1. If you don't already have one then create an hugging face account, then using that account accept the conditions for the `pyannote/segmentation-3.0 <https://huggingface.co/pyannote/segmentation-3.0>`_ and `pyannote/speaker-diarization-3.1 <https://huggingface.co/pyannote/speaker-diarization-3.1>`_ models and create a token with access permissions to these repositories.
+1. If you don't already have one then create an hugging face account, then using that account accept the conditions for the `pyannote/segmentation-3.0 <https://huggingface.co/pyannote/segmentation-3.0>`_ and `pyannote/speaker-diarization-3.1 <https://huggingface.co/pyannote/speaker-diarization-3.1>`_ models.
+Create a token with access permissions to these repositories (e.g. by just granting the 'Read access to contents of all public gated repos you can access' permission).

 2. Install Docker: Refer to your distros package manager / the `Docker documentation <https://docs.docker.com/engine/install/>`_ for this